jtompkins/joshtompkins.com/_posts/2015-5-1-stop-returning-null.md

 Null checks make code worse, not better.
 They're like fire ants - they show up everywhere, and once you start seeing them, they're basically impossible to fully remove.

-The good news is that you can write code that doesn't check for null and **is still safe from null reference errors**.
+The good news is that you can write C# code that doesn't check for null and **is still safe from null reference errors**.
 It just takes discipline, a little extra code, and the will to make it happen.

 Fair warning: banishing null checks from your code involves design patterns.
 Get your [astronaut hat](http://www.joelonsoftware.com/articles/fog0000000018.html) ready.